Take our free CIR health check

 Implications for UK property investment

-In the real estate sector in particular, businesses are often subject to high amounts of debt and, in many normal commercial circumstances, the fixed ratio would result in significant disallowances of interest.
+In the real estate sector in particular, businesses are often subject to high amounts of debt and, in many normal commercial circumstances, the fixed ratio used under the CIR rules would result in significant disallowances of interest.

 The group ratio offers some relief, in theory permitting deductions for interest on third party financing, but with potential uncertainty for groups with an international profile.
-To address this uncertainty, the Public Benefit Infrastructure Exemption (PBIE) is to be extended to real estate investment businesses.
+To address this uncertainty, companies can elect for the Public Benefit Infrastructure Exemption (PBIE) to be applied to their real estate investment businesses.

 PBIE conditions in real estate investment situations